Residency for tuition purposes: RESIDENCY GLOSSARY

 Driver's License Division: Also known and the DLD, this is the government operated facility where you can obtain a driver's license of a Utah identification card.

-Financial Dependence: In some cases, our office needs to verify that a student is a dependent of their parent or guardian.
-This is proven by being claimed as a dependent on the parent's taxes.
+Financial Independence: In some cases, our office needs to verify that a student is not dependent of an out of state parent or guardian.
+This is proven the parents' or guardians' federal tax returns showing that the student was not claimed as a dependent, or the student's federal tax returns showing that no one could or did claim them as a dependent.

 Initial Classification: The classification that is based on the residency information of an admissions application.
 The classification can be changed through an addendum or reclassification application.

-In state tuition: Tuition paid by students that have been classified as a resident.
-This is generally much less than out of state tuition.
+In State Tuition: Tuition paid by students that have been classified as a resident.

 Late Petition Form: A personal statement created explaining why the residency application is being submitted past the deadline.
 Late petitions will be accepted one week past the application deadline.